-Wendy Andringa, a senior landscape architect, works at the forefront of public and residential projects in New York City and beyond but it was her interest in designing plantscapes in challenging growing conditions that led her to create Greenlab Studio.
+Wendy Andringa, a landscape architect, works at the forefront of public and residential projects in New York City and beyond but it was her interest in designing plantscapes in challenging growing conditions that led her to create Greenlab Studio.

 Greenlab Studio is an experimental laboratory that designs, builds and tests green walls, which are basically vertical versions of the more widely used green roof concept.
 "I wanted to make things and test ideas that I had," Andringa said.